Euro zone bonds firm as low inflation spurs ECB easing bets

 LONDON, Oct 31 Euro zone government bonds firmed on Thursday after inflation unexpectedly slowed in October, increasing chances that the European Central Bank could ease monetary policy further.

-Data showing inflation fell to a four-year low of 0.7 percent, way under the ECB's target of just below 2 percent, mostly reversing an early dip in bond prices caused by the Federal Reserve being less alarmed than anticipated about the U.S. economy in its post-meeting statement.
+Data showing inflation fell to a four-year low of 0.7 percent, way under the ECB's target of just below 2 percent, reversed an early dip in bond prices caused by the Federal Reserve being less alarmed than anticipated about the U.S. economy in its post-meeting statement.

 Investors had expected inflation to steady at 1.1 percent and some analysts said the surprise drop raised the likelihood that the ECB would at least flag a rate cut or further liquidity injections at its meeting next Thursday.